-This Policy applies to all requests from community groups, organisations, businesses, schools and individuals for the provision of financial support towards projects, programs, events and other initiatives that service the Vincent community.
+This Policy applies to all requests from community groups, organisations, businesses, schools and individuals for the provision of financial support towards projects, programs, events and other programs, events and other initiatives that service the Vincent community.

 Conflict of Interest

 Officers assessing grants have a responsibility to declare any conflict of interest with an applicant or project.